Guide to Opening a Business in Unincorporated County

 This guide is designed to assist you in the process of opening a business in St. Charles County.
 Keep in mind that some types of businesses may require approval by other agencies due to the nature or hazards associated with that business.
 This guide also does not include home occupations.

-The first step in leasing or purchasing a building for your business is to insure the property has the correct zoning for your proposed business.
+The first step in leasing or purchasing a building for your business is to ensure the property has the correct zoning for your proposed use.
 Always verify the current zoning with the St. Charles County Planning and Zoning Division.
 This is also a good time to check if any special requirements are necessary for the approval of your business.
 You may want to make an appointment to cover all bases through our "One Stop" Development Assistance Program.

 For example, a change in the type of use for either a structure or a property may require additional parking and/or a revised site plan to be submitted for review by the planning staff.